malinlarsson/courses/Metagenomics/1711/tutorial.md

 What is meant by functional annotation, name the reads base on known genes, or functional ontogenies.
 For example, assign them PFAMs or EC-numbers.
 Functional annotation for reads is often mapping-based, meaning the reads are aligned to a reference database which has 'known'-functional annotations.

-Most of these tools are pretty slow, so we will at first subset our libraries.

-> Subset your library of choice to 500000 reads

-Then we will use a tool called HUMAnN2 to annotate our reads.
+We will use a tool called HUMAnN2 to annotate our reads.

 > Use the `pip install` option for [installing](https://bitbucket.org/biobakery/humann2/wiki/Home#markdown-header-initial-installation) `HUMAnN2`, you will need to add the `--user` option as you do not have `sudo` permissions, and to add `~/.local/bin/` to your $PATH.

-To set it up run:
+To set it up properly:

 ```
 humann2_config --update database_folders protein /crex2/proj/sllstore2017039/2017_MG_course/data/humann2/uniref
 humann2_config --update database_folders nucleotide /crex2/proj/sllstore2017039/2017_MG_course/data/humann2/chocophlan

 mpa_dir=/proj/g2017026/2017_MG_course/share/metaphlan/
+PATH=$PATH:/proj/g2017026/2017_MG_course/share/metaphlan/
 ```

 > Using HUMAnN2

 > Annotate the subset of your library of choice!